-The basis for withholding federal income tax is determined by the information supplied by the employee to SDSU Research Foundation on IRS Form W-4, (PDF Format, 100 KB)* Employee’s Withholding Allowance Certificate, and IRS Form W-5, (PDF Format, 120 KB)* Earned Income Credit Advance Payment Certificate.
-Neither one of these forms may be submitted by employees for a retroactive period.
-The effective date of each form is for an entire pay period based upon SDSU Research Foundation payroll deadlines.
+The basis for withholding federal income tax is determined by the information supplied by the employee to SDSU Research Foundation on IRS Form W-4, (PDF Format, 100 KB)* Employee’s Withholding Allowance Certificate.
+This form may not be submitted by employees for a retroactive period.
+The effective date of this form is for an entire pay period based upon SDSU Research Foundation payroll deadlines.

 - Withholding Allowances

 IRS Form W-4 (PDF Format, 100 KB)* is used to claim the allowance(s) for self and spouse, dependents, blindness, ages, etc., which exempt portions or all of gross salary of an employee from both federal and state income tax withholding.
-The W-4 (PDF Format, 100 KB)* is completed by each employee when hired and may be resubmitted at any time to change the number of allowances claimed.
+The W-4 (PDF Format, 100 KB)* is completed by each employee when hired and may be resubmitted at any time.
 The W-4 (PDF Format, 100 KB)* may also be used to request additional federal and state income tax withholding over and above the normal deduction or to report exempt status for state income tax withholding purposes.
 If an employee does not complete a Form W-4, (PDF Format, 100 KB)* federal and state income taxes will be withheld from the employee’s salary at the single rate with zero allowances.

 When requested by the IRS, Form W-4 (PDF Format, 100 KB)* must be made available for inspection by an IRS employee.
 The IRS may also request copies of Forms W-4 (PDF Format, 100 KB)* for one or more named employees.
-If the IRS later provides notice in writing that an employee(s) is not entitled to claim exemption from withholding or a claimed number of withholding allowances, federal income tax withholding will be based on the effective date and maximum number of withholding allowances specified in the notice or lock-in letter.
-Variance from this lock-in letter will be in accordance with regulations outlined in IRS Publication 15, Employer’s Tax Guide.
-(PDF Format, 1.74 MB)*
+If the IRS later provides notice in writing that an employee(s) is not entitled to claim exemption from withholding or a claimed number of withholding allowances, federal income tax withholding will be based on the effective date and maximum number of withholding allowances specified in the notice.
+Variance from the notice will be in accordance with regulations outlined in IRS Publication 15, Employer’s Tax Guide.

 - No-Tax-Liability Exemption from Withholding